Ali786sha/Guess-Number-Game-C-C-/README.md

-The primary objective of this program is to create a fun, interactive game where the user has to guess a randomly generated number between 1 and 100.
-The game provides feedback after each guess to help the user reach the correct number.
-Code is a number-guessing game where the computer generates a random number between 1 and 100, and the user tries to guess it.
-Here’s a breakdown:
+Guess the Number game in C++ is a simple console-based game where the computer randomly selects a number within a specified range, and the player tries to guess the number.
+After each guess, the computer provides feedback, telling the player if the guess was too high, too low, or correct.
+The game continues until the player guesses the correct number.

-Overall, this program not only provides a way to practice C programming but also includes important concepts like loops, conditionals, user input, and random number generation.
+Key Features:
+The computer generates a random number.
+The player inputs a guess.
+The program gives hints (too high or too low).
+The game ends when the correct number is guessed.
+This game helps in learning basic loops, conditionals, and random number generation in C++.